bstearns07/ScriptingLanguages/YugiohCardDigitizer/README.md

 # How Does it Work?
 What can this program do for you?
 Here's what all this program does:
-1. Add cards via a text entry interface, including uploading images!
+- Add cards via a text entry interface, including uploading images!
-2. Delete or modify existing cards if you need to make changes
+- Delete or modify existing cards if you need to make changes
-3. View all the cards contained in your database
+- iew all the cards contained in your database
-4. View cards one at a time for a more detailed view
+- View cards one at a time for a more detailed view
+- Last but not least, this app features Tesseract OCR to use card images to upload cards to you database!

 # Requirements
 In order to run this application, please make sure to:
-1. Install all needed libraries using pip commands from your IDE terminal, or right-clicking the import if your IDE supports it
+- Install all needed libraries using pip commands from your IDE terminal, or right-clicking the import if your IDE supports it
-2. Install tesseract in its default location of: C:\Program Files\Tesseract-OCR\tesseract.exe.
+- Install tesseract in its default location of: C:\Program Files\Tesseract-OCR\tesseract.exe.
 The Windows installer file is included in this project or go online to: https://github.com/UB-Mannheim/tesseract/wiki

 And that's it!

 # How to Run the Application
-To run this application, simple run main.py and the app will be launched hosted under your local host address.
+To run this application, simply run main.py and you're good to go!
+The app will be launched hosted under your local host address.

 If you need to regenerate the database simply run create_database.py, and it will create a new database with seeded data

 # Directory Structure
 ![Tree](./Screenshots/directory_tree.png)
 Curious as to what everything does?
 Here's the breakdown:
-- Attribute: this folder contains known, accurate images to be used to compare to what OCR sees to make the best match
+- Attributes: this folder contains known, accurate images to be used to compare to what OCR sees to make the best match
 - Data_Layer: this folder contains the database file, a script to recreate the database if needed, and the class file defining a Yugioh card object
 - Extractors: scripts to extract the various information we need to know about a card, because every part of the card needs its own, unique processing
 - Preprocessing: scripts that prepare cropped sections of a card image and prepare them for optimal success of tesseract OCR extraction